Elevation: 9,167 ft

 East Ridge, Class 2

-Same as for the West Shoulder/North Ridge Route on Peak 10001.
+Same as for the west shoulder/north ridge of Peak 10001.
 This climb is the final leg of a ridge traverse from Peak 10001.

-From the broad connecting saddle with Peak 10001, follow an old 2-track jeep road N to another saddle.
-Leave the road here and scramble W up a sagebrush slope to reach the ill-defined East Ridge of Peak 9167.
+From the broad connecting saddle with Peak 10001, follow an old 2-track jeep road north to another saddle.
+Leave the road here and scramble west up a sagebrush slope to reach the ill-defined east ridge of Peak 9167.
 The ridge is better-defined at Point 9103 and becomes narrow and rocky on its crest.
-Stay to the R/N of the ridge crest on easy open scrub with scattered pines/blowdown to navigate.
-The summit is at the W end of a flattish ridge section.
+Stay to the right/north of the ridge crest on easy open scrub with scattered pines/blowdown to navigate.
+The summit is at the west end of a flattish ridge section.
 The high point is on the narrow, rocky ridgeline and has a decent cairn atop it.

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This is the final leg of a loop route that begins and ends at a side road along Scott Canyon Road at 7,509 feet.

 From the summit, follow the ridgeline westward through tedious pines/blowdown and brush to reach a steeper, denser pine forest.
 The forest bushwhack from here down to Scott Canyon is NOT FUN.
 It is very clogged with pine trees, pine bushes, brush, and blowdown.
 Weaving is mandatory.
 Lower down, the terrain opens up but is very steep and loose, with a gravel/dirt/duff base.
 There are even some sections of scree.